ENG517/Procedure/youngm/make-muhammara-scenario.md

-# User Scenario - Writing A Cover Letter
+# User Scenario - Making Muhammara

 **Scenario**:
 User's can range from a person new to cooking, or someone experienced in the kitchen but looking to try something new or get out of their comfort zone.